Learn the basics with a private lesson

 • You're ready to invest more in your game:

-if you've got a $100 budget, the Vatic Pro PRISM Flash is the best investment for beginners.
+if you've got a $100 budget, the Friday Original and Vatic Pro PRISM Flash are the best investments for beginners.

 • You want a full set:

-you'll prefer the SLK NEO 2.0 on this list.
+you'll prefer the SLK NEO 2.0 on this list (check out the two-paddle deal on the Friday too).

 • You're shopping for a kid's paddle: